r2w34/deskdev-nash/DOKPLOY_DEPLOYMENT.md

 - A server with Dokploy installed
 - At least 4GB RAM and 2+ CPU cores (recommended for builders)
-- Docker installed on your server
+- No Docker installation required
 - GitHub repository access

 ## Dokploy Configuration